Laboratory in Software Engineering

 Main topics

-• Setting up a simulation environment using the CarMaker software for the development of automated driving functions
+- Setting up a simulation environment using the CarMaker software to develop automated driving functions